christinalicence/crime_map/docs/Testing.md

 ## Automated Testing using Jest

-I chose to write some automated tests for my javascript.
+There are some automated tests written in Jest for important functions for the site to work.

-The functions I wrote tests for were
+The functions tests are written for are below.

 ### lastMonthDate